johnmackintosh/qlik-control-charts/README.md

 # qlik-control-charts
-materials for and from my presentation to the  Qlik Healthcare Dev Group September Gathering 2017-09-14
+Materials for and from my presentation to the  Qlik Healthcare Dev Group September Gathering 2017-09-14

 [See the original presentation here](https://www.youtube.com/watch?v=OVkUOTA-GQw)